Niners, Giants battling injury bug after just two games - WHIZ News

 Wondering what might scare NFL players?

-For the Niners (1-1), it’s just being back at MetLife Stadium on Sunday to face the winless Giants (0-2).
+For the Niners (1-1), it’s just being back at MetLife Stadium on Sunday and having to face the winless Giants (0-2) without quarterback Jimmy Garappolo, NFL Defensive Rookie of the Year Nick Bosa, halfback Raheem Mostert and defensive tackle Solomon Thomas, and All-Pro tight end George Kittle.

-It’s not the Giants they find scary.
-New York is enduring yet another bad start and facing the prospect of missing the playoffs for the eighth time in nine years.
+The Giants are not scary.
+They are enduring yet another bad start and facing the prospect of missing the playoffs for the eighth time in nine years.

 The Niners complained to the league about the “sticky” surface and now they have to play on it again.
-Bosa, fellow lineman Solomon Thomas and halfbacks Raheem Mostert and Tevin Coleman are out.
-Quarterback Jimmy Garappolo (ankle) is doubtful, so Nick Mullens is expected to start.
+This time Nick Mullens is starting at quarterback for the first time since 2018.

 San Francisco coach Kyle Shanahan says he has put the field issue to rest, and told his players to focus on the game.
 The league inspected the field Wednesday and said it meets all applicable standards and protocols for a field surface.